 Drift (Willow Books, 2012) is now out and available for order from Small Press Distribution or you can get it directly from me:

 Alan King is a poet and journalist, living in the DC metropolitan area.
 He writes about art and domestic issues at Alanwking.com.
-In addition to teaching creative writing throughout the DC/Baltimore region, he’s a part-time creative writing instructor at Duke Ellington School of the Arts and the senior program director at the DC Creative Writing Workshop at Charles Hart Middle School in DC’s Congress Heights neighborhood.
+In addition to teaching creative writing throughout the DC/Baltimore region, he’s taught at Duke Ellington School of the Arts and the DC Creative Writing Workshop at Charles Hart Middle School in DC’s Congress Heights neighborhood.

 King’s poems have appeared in Alehouse, Audience, Boxcar Poetry Review, Indiana Review, MiPoesias and RATTLE, among others.
-He is a Cave Canem fellow, VONA Alum, a Stonecoast MFA canditate, and a two-time Best of the Net nominee.
-He’s also been nominated for a Pushcart Prize.
+He is a Cave Canem fellow, VONA Alum, a Stonecoast MFA graduate, and was nominated twice for a Pushcart Prize and Best of the Net selection.
 Drift is his first collection of poems.

 Praise for Drift: